Platform (Mali)

-The Platform of the Movements of 14 June 2014 in Algiers (Plateforme des mouvements du 14 juin 2014 d'Alger), also called the Platform of Self-Defense Movements and colloquially known as Platform, is an alliance of pro-government armed groups during the Mali War formed during peace negotiations on June 14, 2014, in Algiers.
+The Platform of the Movements of 14 June 2014 in Algiers (Plateforme des mouvements du 14 juin 2014 d'Alger), also called the Platform of Self-Defense Movements and colloquially Platform, is an alliance of pro-government armed groups.
+It was formed during the Mali War peace negotiations on June 14, 2014, in Algiers.
 Platform joined the Coordination of Azawad Movements in the Permanent Strategic Framework for Peace, Security, and Development (CSP-PSD) in May 2021, then withdrew in September 2023.

 Organization

 Platform consists of the following movements: